ava-labs/avalanche-docs/docs/dapps/developer-toolchains/using-foundry-with-the-avalanche-c-chain.md

 forge build
 ```

-By default, the contract artifacts will be in the `out` directory, as dictated in the `foundry.toml`.
+By default, the contract artifacts will be in the `out` directory, as specified in the `foundry.toml`.
 To deploy our compiled contract with Forge we have to set environment variables for the RPC
 endpoint and the private key we want to use to deploy.